FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Global_Bars.md

 ### Input stream

 Allows monitoring the good reception of audio through LAP.
-+ When "No connection" is displayed, this means that no SPAT Send plug-in with LAP enabled is seen by SPAT Revolution.
++ When "No connection" is displayed, this means that no SPAT Send plug-in with LAP enabled is seen by  _SPAT Revolution_.
 + When a connection is validated, it should provide a timecode, corresponding to the DAW transport position.
-+ If the sample rate or block size is unmatched between SPAT Revolution and the DAW used, the "all in sync" mention will turn red and count the sync errors.
++ If the sample rate or block size is unmatched between _SPAT Revolution_ and the DAW used, the "all in sync" mention will turn red and count the sync errors.

 ### Hardware device

-This section helps you monitor your audio hardware and how it interacts with SPAT Revolution.
+This section helps you monitor your audio hardware and how it interacts with  _SPAT Revolution_.

 + You can see the name of your input & output device.
-+ The block size and sample rate of SPAT Revolution.
++ The block size and sample rate of  _SPAT Revolution_.
 + The whole latency of the system.
 This depends on the block size and on the selected audio interfaces.
 Using different audio interfaces can result in a higher latency.

 ### Timecode source

-Here, you can choose which timecode SPAT Revolution should look at.
+Here, you can choose which timecode _SPAT Revolution_ should look at.

 + By default, it is set to "Absolute".
 It refers to the clock of your computer, no matter of the connection with an audio interface or with LAP streams.
 + "LAP Send" looks at the clock provided by SPAT Sends plug-ins.